 People ask what is a rescued animal and where do we get them.
 A rescued animal is any needy or homeless animal that we take in to save its life and find it another home.
 We get dogs and cats from many sources.
 Some are picked up as strays, some are turned in by the owner due to moving, health reasons, death and other reasons.
 Some are never picked up from the veterinarian office, hospital or boarding kennel.
 Some are abandoned when their owners move away and leave them behind.
 Many are saved from being euthanized (killed) at local shelters.

-Our not-for-profit rescue depends on donations in order to continue our efforts on behalf of needy and homeless animals.
+As stated above, Rescue and Rehome is a 501(c)3 tax exempt organization/public charity, employer I.D.
+45-5218260.
+Contributions and donations are tax deductible.
+Our goal as a nonprofit business is to operate in the black and increase fundraising.
+We depend on donations in order to continue our efforts on behalf of needy and homeless animals.
 We receive no outside funding and all expenses are out-of-pocket except for any adoption fees we collect and/or donations we receive.
 We are thankful and grateful for those who donate their time, hard-earned cash and items we use on a regular basis.
 We appreciate those who send monthly checks and make regular monetary donations in support of our efforts.
-Our goal is to increase fundraising and donations so that we are not operating in the red and we cannot do it without you.
+We cannot do it without you.
 We ask those who are able to please consider donating on a regular basis and/or contribute something on our wish list for our four-legged friends.
 We think helping needy and homeless animals is a worthy cause.
 If you, too, care about animals and support our efforts, please assist by making a donation.
 Any donations, financial, labor/services or items from wish list (see below), are most welcome and appreciated, and are used directly for the animals.
 The financial cost to get an animal ready for adoption usually far exceeds any adoption fee that is received.
 It is easy to donate by clicking on the "Donate" button below.
-Monetary donations can also be made by check to Rescue and Rehome, PO Box 3476, Quail Valley, CA 92587 or via paypal using our email address of firstname.lastname@example.org.
+Monetary donations can also be made by check to Rescue and Rehome, PO Box 3476, Quail Valley, CA 92587 or via paypal using our email address of email@example.com.
 In addition, you can help by planning ahead and remembering Rescue and Rehome. in your will, trust or estate plan.
 This is a specific and orderly process to transfer assets to help benefit homeless and rescued animals.
 Contact an attorney for advice on including Rescue and Rehome in your will, trust, or estate plan.

 Taking in and giving a good, permanent home to an unwanted, needy and/or homeless animal, no matter what age it is, is the ultimate gift because you are saving its life.
 The fact is that the animal needs a home no matter what age it is.
 They all want and deserve a home of their own and just want to be loved.
 Many animals find themselves homeless through no fault of their own.
 It is unfortunate that most people want a puppy or a kitten, and the younger, the better; however, the animal is only a puppy or kitten for a few short months, and when it becomes an adult, it becomes less desirable to most people.
 As a result, senior pets in general, as well as adult cats and large mixed breed dogs, never find another home because they are overlooked in favor of younger animals.
 Generally, older pets are easier; they're calmer, more mellow, grateful, and often have had some training.
 Large and senior dogs make great pets and can develop a strong bond with you because they appreciate you more.
 It is a myth that you can't teach old dog new tricks because mature dogs focus better than puppies, allowing them to learn more quickly.
 It is extremely difficult to find homes for adult and senior cats, but they deserve loving homes, too, and after adjusting to their new home, they make loving pets that are usually no trouble at all.
 Rescue and Rehome would like to encourage prospective adopters to think of the animal in need and not let age influence choosing a pet.